-Since completing his orthopaedic training, Terence has pursued further subspecialty training in foot and ankle surgery both locally and abroad.
-In 2009/2010, he undertook a fellowship in foot and ankle surgery at the Halifax Infirmary, Dalhousie University, Canada, under Associate Professor Mark Glazebrook (President of the Canadian Foot and Ankle Society).
-This included specific training in arthroscopic surgery, deformity correction (eg. bunion surgery) and the treatment of traumatic, sports related and degenerative conditions of the foot and ankle.
+Terence pursued further subspecialty training in foot and ankle surgery both locally in Melbourne and abroad.
+In 2009/2010, Terence undertook a foot and ankle fellowship at the Halifax Infirmary, Dalhousie University, Canada, under Professor Mark Glazebrook (past president of the Canadian Orthopaedic Foot and Ankle Society)